We offer the da Vinci advanced laparoscopy myomectomy non-invasive surgery to treat uterine fibroids or benign tumors in

 If you are interested in setting up a consult with Dr. Duffy regarding a myomectomy, please call our office at 904-399-5620.
-Dr. McCoy sees patients at all of our Jacksonville locations (Downtown, South, and Beaches) as well as in our Georgia offices in Valdosta and Albany.
+Dr. Duffy sees patients at all of our Jacksonville locations (Downtown, South, and Beaches) as well as in our Georgia offices in Valdosta and Albany.